QiaoLiuHit/QiaoLiuHit.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate professor at [National Center for Applied Mathematics](https://cqcam.cqnu.edu.cn/Version2022/sy.htm), [Chongqing Normal University](https://www.cqnu.edu.cn/).
+I am an Associate Professor at [National Center for Applied Mathematics](https://cqcam.cqnu.edu.cn/Version2022/sy.htm), [Chongqing Normal University](https://www.cqnu.edu.cn/).
 I obtained the Ph.D. degree with the Department of Computer Science and Technology, [Harbin Institute of Technology (Shenzhen)](http://www.hitsz.edu.cn/index.html) and supervised by professor [Zhenyu He](http://www.hezhenyu.cn).
-My current research interests include thermal infrared object tracking, infrared image processing, and image fusion.
+My current research interests mainly focus on the thermal infrared visual perception, including infrared object tracking and detection, infrared image processing, and image fusion.

 News
 =====
+* [2025-05] Two papers are accepted by TCSVT and KBS.
 * [2024-12] Two papers are accepted by ESWA and ICASSP.
 * [2024-01] Three papers are accepted by IEEE TIV, TIM, and TETCI.
 * [2023-09] One paper is accepted by ESWA and one paper is selected as ESI highly cited paper.